 Sometimes, legal situations change and we have to remove designs from our platform, even if they were originally cleared for publication.

 We value peaceful coexistence, and we want to make life more beautiful with the designs people find through our Spreadshirt community.
 Please remember that designs violating our community guidelines will be rejected if they contain illegal content, hate speech, pornography or glorify violence.
-Based on our Community Guidelines we reserve the right to remove sensitive content or limit its visibility.
+Based on our Community Standards we reserve the right to remove sensitive content or limit its visibility.
 This is especially true for the protection of minors or if we find it necessary to protect the needs of our diverse community.
 Legally prohibited content won’t be printed by us.
 Please contact us should you see any designs on our platform which violate our Community Guidelines.

 Spreadshirt stands for quality.
 All the products you can buy on our platforms have been selected to make buyers happy.
 That's why we've defined a set of quality criteria for designs that need to be met.